 For 2021, ARPA increases the credit to 50% of up to $8,000 in qualified expenses for one child and up to $16,000 for two or more children — so the credit ultimately is worth up to $4,000 or $8,000.
 The credit is subject to an income-based phaseout beginning at household income levels exceeding $125,000.

 FSA.
-For 2018 and 2019, you can contribute up to $10,500 (up from $5,000 for 2020) pretax to an employer-sponsored child and dependent care Flexible Spending Account.
+Under ARPA, for 2021, you can contribute up to $10,500 (up from $5,000 for 2020) pretax to an employer-sponsored child and dependent care Flexible Spending Account.
 The plan pays or reimburses you for these expenses.
 You can’t claim a tax credit for expenses reimbursed through an FSA.
 In response to the COVID-19 crisis, the IRS has temporarily made FSAs a little more flexible.
 Contact your employer for details.

 If you own a business, hiring your children can save tax.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
-Children generally can earn as much as the standard deduction for singles and pay zero federal income tax.
-For 2018, it jumps to $12,000 under the TCJA ($12,200 for 2019).
-They can earn an additional $5,500 annually for 2018 ($6,000 for 2019) without paying current tax if they contribute it to a traditional IRA.
+Children generally can earn as much as the standard deduction for singles ($12,400 for 2020 and $12,550 for 2021) and pay zero federal income tax.
+They can earn an additional $6,000 annually for 2020 and 2021 without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.